 THERE ARE 6 PRIMARY EMOTIONS YOU CAN FEEL

 According to emotion researchers, we have 6 primary feelings.
 All other emotions can be categorized under these 6.
 They are:

 Most of us have no problem knowing when we’re feeling Love, Joy or Surprise.

-Yet, in my relationship coaching practice it’s common for one or both partners to struggle to feel or express their more “negative” feelings like Anger, Sadness and Fear.
+Yet, when I coach couples it’s common for one or both partners to struggle to feel or express their more “negative” feelings like Anger, Sadness and Fear.

 Left unchecked, stuffing these feelings down can lead to emotional intimacy problems which very quickly can lead to sexual intimacy problems.

 So, in this article, I’m going to focus on identifying and expressing what are commonly considered ‘negative’ feelings – anger, sadness, and fear.